StockSharp/doc/en/topics/api/connectors/crypto_exchanges/gdax/configuration_gdax.md

+> [!NOTE]
+> GDAX has been renamed to Coinbase Pro, and later to Coinbase Advanced Trade.
+This documentation is preserved for historical reference.

 # Configuration GDAX

 To work with a connector, it is required to generate the **Key (API Key)** and **Secret** in the personal account of the exchange and specify them at the connection settings.